umlouco/video-conference-zoom/README.txt

 * Fixed: Shortcode bug not outputting multiple shortcodes when called.

 = 3.3.0 April 6th, 2020 =
-* German Translation Added: Thanks to Peter Ginser @ginspet
+* German Translation Added: Thanks to Peter Ginser <a href="https://wordpress.org/support/users/ginspet/>@ginspet</a>
 * Slovak Translation Added: Thanks to Branislav Ďorď
 * Fixed: New shortcode to embed that allows you to directly or start join via page or post.
 See shortcode section in details page for details.
 * Added: Start or End meeting manually which allows users to end meeting ahead of time and disallowing anyone to join it.